Testing for COVID-19 in children

 Parents have questions.
 We have answers.

 Should I get my child tested for COVID-19?
-Can my child get tested and

 Who can I call if I have more questions?

 Call your child’s primary care provider with any questions or concerns.
 Primary care providers can reach out and partner with our experts here at CHNOLA if they have any specific concerns related to COVID-19.
 The LCMC Health Nurse Hotline is another resource available to you for questions related to COVID-19 testing.